What to consider when making a misdiagnosis claim

 When healthcare professionals fail to correctly diagnose a condition, it can lead to delayed or inappropriate treatment, resulting in further illness, injury, or even life-threatening situations.

 If your life, or the life of a loved one, has been affected by a medical misdiagnosis, we can help.
-If your injuries were caused by the negligence of a doctor, nurse, midwife or other medical professional, you may be entitled to claim compensation.
+If your injuries were caused by the negligence of a doctor, nurse, midwife or other medical professional, you can claim compensation.
+Your solicitor will work to prove that your healthcare provider failed in their duty of care, and that their negligence directly contributed to your injury or illness.

 You can make a No Win, No Fee compensation claim with the help and support of a specialist clinical negligence solicitor.